dyarawilliams/100-days-of-code/r1-log.md

 ### R1D74
 Worked on freeCodeCamp JavaScript ES6 made it to 52% ... spent sometime on Destructing it was very challenging especially the last one.
 But I got through it.

+### R1D75
+Completed 65% of ES6 on freeCodeCamp ...
+This was interesting because I revisited template literals again.